ewertonbn/dtmoney/README.md

 # Install the dependencies using npm or yarn
 $ npm install

-# Run the application in development mode
+# Run the application in development mode and json-server
 $ npm run dev
+$ npm run dev:server

 # The server will start at port:3000 - access  http://localhost:3000/